 1 Goal 18 sets out several implementation requirements, including IR 1, which 2 provides: 3 4 5 6 "Local governments and state and federal agencies shall base decisions on plans, ordinances and land use actions in beach and dune areas, other than older stabilized dunes, on specific findings that shall include at least: 7 8 "(a) The type of use proposed and the adverse effects it might have on the site and adjacent areas; 9 10 "(b) Temporary and permanent stabilization programs and the planned maintenance of new and existing vegetation; 11 12 "(c) Methods for protecting the surrounding area from any adverse effects of the development; and 13 14 "(d) Hazards to life, public and private property, and the natural environment which may be caused by the proposed use."
-15 IR 2 limits development on Goal 18 lands, providing: 16 17 18 19 20 21 22 23 residential developments and commercial and industrial buildings on beaches, active foredunes, on other foredunes which are conditionally stable and that are subject to ocean undercutting or wave overtopping, and on interdune areas (deflation plains) that are subject to ocean flooding.
-Other development in these areas shall be permitted only if the findings required in (1) above are presented 24 25 26 "(a) Is adequately protected from any geologic hazards, wind erosion, undercutting, ocean flooding and storm waves; or is of minimal value; and 27 "(b) Is designed to minimize adverse environmental effects."
+15 IR 2 limits development on Goal 18 lands, providing: 16 17 18 19 20 21 22 23 "Local governments and state and federal agencies shall prohibit residential developments and commercial and industrial buildings on beaches, active foredunes, on other foredunes which are conditionally stable and that are subject to ocean undercutting or wave overtopping, and on interdune areas (deflation plains) that are subject to ocean flooding.
+Other development in these areas shall be permitted only if the findings required in (1) above are presented and it is demonstrated that the proposed development: 24 25 26 "(a) Is adequately protected from any geologic hazards, wind erosion, undercutting, ocean flooding and storm waves; or is of minimal value; and 27 "(h) Is designed to minimize adverse environmental effects"

+1 Development of BPS is allowed on Goal 18 lands consistent with IR 5, which

+2 provides:

-- 1 Development of BPS is allowed on Goal 18 lands consistent with IR 5, which - 2 provides: - "Permits for [BPS] shall be issued only where development existed on January 1, 1977.
-Local comprehensive plans shall identify areas where development existed on January 1, 1977.
-For the purposes of this requirement and [IR] 7 'development' means houses, - 7 commercial and industrial buildings, and vacant subdivision lots 8 which are physically improved through construction of streets and - 9 provision of utilities to the lot and includes areas where an exception - to (2) above has been approved.
-The criteria for review of all [BPS] - shall provide that: - "(a) visual impacts are minimized; - "(b) necessary access to the beach is maintained; - 14 "(c) negative impacts on adjacent property are minimized; and - 15 "(d) long-term or recurring costs to the public are avoided."3 - 16 C. Application for County Approval of BPS on the Subject Properties - The subject properties are within FEMA Flood Hazard Zone VE, a Coastal - 19 High Hazard Area for purposes of the county's FH overlay zone.4 TCLUO
+- "Permits for [BPS] shall be issued only where development existed 3 on January 1, 1977.
+Local comprehensive plans shall identify areas 4 where development existed on January 1, 1977.
+For the purposes of 5 this requirement and [IR] 7 'development' means houses, 6 commercial and industrial buildings, and vacant subdivision lots 7 which are physically improved through construction of streets and 8 provision of utilities to the lot and includes areas where an exception 9 to (2) above has been approved.
+The criteria for review of all [BPS] 10 shall provide that: 11 - "(a) visual impacts are minimized; - "(b) necessary access to the beach is maintained; - 14 "(c) negative impacts on adjacent property are minimized; and - 15 "(d) long-term or recurring costs to the public are avoided."3 - 16 C. Application for County Approval of BPS on the Subject 17 Properties - The subject properties are within FEMA Flood Hazard Zone VE, a Coastal - 19 High Hazard Area for purposes of the county's FH overlay zone.4 TCLUO